MoatLab/FEMU/docs/devel/testing.rst

  * Fork the ``libvirt-ci`` project on gitlab

- * Add metadata under ``guests/lcitool/lcitool/ansible/group_vars/``
-   for the new OS distro.
+ * Add metadata under ``lcitool/facts/targets/`` for the new OS distro.
 There might be code changes required if the OS distro uses a package format not currently known.
-The ``libvirt-ci`` maintainers can advise on this when the issue is file.
+The ``libvirt-ci`` maintainers can advise on this when the issue is filed.

- * Edit the ``mappings.yml`` change to update all the existing package entries, providing details of the new OS distro
+ * Edit the ``lcitool/facts/mappings.yml`` change to add entries for the new OS, listing the native package names for as many packages as practical.
+Run ``python -m pytest --regenerate-output`` and check that the changes are correct.

- * Commit the ``mappings.yml`` change and submit a merge request to the ``libvirt-ci`` project, noting in the description that this is a new build pre-requisite desired for use with QEMU
+ * Commit the changes to ``lcitool/facts`` and the regenerated test files, and submit a merge request to the ``libvirt-ci`` project.
+   Please note in the description that this is a new build pre-requisite desired for use with QEMU

  * CI pipeline will run to validate that the changes to ``mappings.yml`` are correct, by attempting to install the newly listed package on